deepthihr/azure-resource-validator/Readme.md

 Summary:

-AzureResourceValidator is a PowerShell script designed to automate the validation of Azure Platform Landing Zone deployments.
+AzureResourceValidator is a PowerShell script designed to automate the validation of Azure Platform.
 It checks for the presence, configuration, and compliance of essential Azure resources and settings, ensuring that your environment aligns with best practices and organizational requirements.
 The script provides clear output for remediation and can be integrated into CI/CD pipelines or used as a standalone validation tool for platform governance.

 This PowerShell script connects to Azure, inventories all resources across one or more subscriptions, validates access, gathers metadata (including management groups, resource groups, policies, compliance), and exports the results to a multi-sheet Excel file.